 For exceptions that may entitle the student to carry and self-administer medications please refer to the following information.

-- Collin County participates in the National Take - Back Program on October 26th, 2013, which allows the public to bring unused prescription medications to a central location for proper disposal.
+- Collin County participates in the National Take - Back Program, which allows the public to bring unused prescription medications to a central location for proper disposal.

 - You may also contact your local pharmacist for details on proper disposal of prescription medications.